These FAQs cover issues that employers may need to consider in relation to Covid-19 and the workplace.

 That said, if an employer is proposing to discipline an employee for refusal to comply with hygiene instructions, the employer should still follow a fair process and take account of the employee’s individual circumstances, ensuring that any such action is proportionate.
 In particular, if an employee has a disability that means it is more difficult for them to follow a particular rule, before deciding to impose a disciplinary sanction, the employer may need to consider whether there are any reasonable adjustments it should make to the rule to enable the disabled employee to comply, or whether exempting the disabled employee from compliance might itself amount to a reasonable adjustment.

-8. Can employers keep a record of which of their employees have and have not been vaccinated?
-(Last updated 19/07/2021)
+7. Can employers keep a record of which of their employees have and have not been vaccinated?
+(Last updated 19/07/2022)

-10. Can employers encourage their existing employees to be vaccinated?
-(Last updated 19/07/2021)
+8. How can employers encourage employees to be vaccinated?
+(Last updated 19/07/2022)

 - paying employees their full usual pay if they are off sick with vaccine side effects; and

 - not counting vaccine-related absences towards trigger points under any absence management policy.

 Employers adopting any of these measures may wish to set this out in a vaccination policy.

 9. Can employers require employees to be vaccinated?
 (Last updated 19/07/2022)

 The legislation that required people working in CQC-registered care homes, or as frontline NHS staff, to be fully vaccinated was revoked in March 2022 on the basis that the measure was no longer necessary.
 It is therefore even more difficult for employers at other workplaces, to which the legislation did not apply, to justify requiring their existing employees to be vaccinated.
 Indeed, there are no statutory provisions that could force individuals to be vaccinated.
 The Public Health (Control of Disease) Act 1984 specifically states that members of the public should not be compelled to undergo any mandatory medical treatment, including vaccinations.